scrapjs/mcjs/README.md

 Flatten CommonJS modules.
-As far closure compiler can quite easily expand scopes (so that means modules), you just have to expand modules to global scope as a variables with non-interfering other first-class variables.
+As far closure compiler can quite easily expand any objects, if to merge modules into single scope, which means resolve global vars conflict, replace all `module.exports` and `require` declarations, you will get one-scope bundle, which closure compiler in theory should compress the way better than separated by scopes browserify bundle.

 #### Sources: